Come, share the gifts of God with us,

 The Congregational Council endorses this for those who wish to wear masks, and continues to make masks and hand sanitizer available in the front hall and Immanuel Hall.

-Activity sheets for each Sunday are available in the front hall and are also emailed on Thursday.
-To sign up for these:
+Activity sheets for each Sunday are in the front hall and also are emailed Thurs. osimm@tbaytel.net .

-There are Adventure activity bags under the mailboxes inside the entrance to the sanctuary, for children to enjoy during worship.
+Adventure activity bags are under the mailboxes inside the sanctuary, for children to enjoy during worship.

 Food donations received in the wicker basket in the front hall are being given to the Gathering Table’s food bank and to those in need.
 Thank you!